Call for Demos

 For other dates (Hot Topics, workshop proposals, PhD Forum, etc.) see netsys2021.org.

 All submissions must be original, unpublished, and not considered elsewhere for publication.
-Demo papers must be 4 pages in total including all content, references and acknowledgments (at least 10pt font, one-column format).
+Demo papers must be 4 pages in total including all content, references and acknowledgments (11pt font, one-column format).
 Demo submissions should incorporate a brief description of the demo and a system architecture illustration.

 The papers will undergo a thorough process of peer reviews by at least three members of the technical program committee.